Maari (film)

 Anirudh Ravichander composed the film's soundtrack and score while Om Prakash and Prasanna G. K. undertook the film's cinematography and editing respectively.
 After being in pre-production phase since March 2014, principal photography began on 5 November 2014 and lasted till 15 March 2015.
-The film was shot in and around Chennai and Tuticorin.
-Maari was released on 17 July 2015.
-The film received poor reviews upon its release, but had a decent collection at the box office.
-It was remade in Bengali as Bossgiri (2016).
+The film was released on 17 July 2015 to mixed reviews and performed well at the box office.
 A sequel titled Maari 2 was released on 21 December 2018.